 Here’s the difference between the NBA and WNBA: If you want to interview an NBA star player away from the arena, you’re likely to be turned down.
 And if you’re allowed, you’ll likely to have to meet him at a neutral site, or just talk on the telephone.
 But if you want to interview a WNBA player, even a superstar such as Tamika Catchings, you just go over to her house.
 The media relations director gives you her address, and she greets you at the door.

 I had never met Catchings before this conversation, but she was gracious and cooperative.
 The interview, however, barely avoided disaster.
-This one was done in the early days of the show, when my only recorder had cheap clip-on mics.
-One of them wasn't working, which I didn't discover until I got back to the studio.
-Fortunately, I had been wearing it.
+This one was done in the early days of the show, when I had to use an outdated Marantz recorder with clip-on mics.
+One of them wasn’t working, which I didn’t discover until I got back to the studio.
+Fortunately, it was the one I was wearing.
 I was able to go back and re-record my questions separately and splice them into the conversation.
-It sounds a little awkward in spots, but was a far better option than going back and asking her to do the interview again -- or taking acting lessons before re-recording my part of the conversation.
+It sounds a little awkward in spots, but was a far better option than going back and asking her to do the interview again.
 I had to re-record the questions on the same recorder used for the conversation rather than in the studio so that the audio quality was consistent, and that was another limitation.

-Catchings is one of the greatest athletes ever to play in the state of Indiana, and an absolutely certain Naismith Hall of Famer after she retires.
-She's got a great story, too, having dealt with handicaps as a kid.
-Rather than becoming bitter, she developed empathy for children in need and has turned that into charitable acts -- so many she was named Sports Humanitarian of the Year at the 2015 ESPY's.
+Catchings is one of the greatest athletes ever to play in the state of Indiana, and joined the Naismith Hall of Fame in 2021.
+She’s got a great story, too, having dealt with handicaps as a kid.
+Rather than becoming bitter, she developed empathy for children in need and has turned that into charitable acts — so many she was named Sports Humanitarian of the Year at the 2015 ESPY’s.

 This episode is a re-broadcast, updated from the original after the Fever won the WNBA championship.